ruslanmasinjila/ekf_simulator/README.txt

 This MATLAB simulator demonstrates how a 2-wheeled mobile robot localizes itself through the fusion of information using Extended Kalman Filter.
-The information is provided by wheel encoders as well as distance and angular sensors.
+The information is provided by simulated wheel encoders as well as distance and angular sensors.

 Tested in MATLAB 7.12.0.635 (R2011a) and MATLAB 7.14.0.739 (R2012a)